 1. MAT – A Brief Introduction

-Minimum Alternative Tax is payable under Income Tax Act.
-The concept of MAT was introduced to target those companies that make huge profits and pay dividend to their shareholders but pay no/minimal tax under the normal provisions of the Income Tax Act, by taking advantage of the various deductions, and exemptions allowed under the Act.
+Minimum Alternative Tax is payable under the Income Tax Act.
+The concept of MAT was introduced to target those companies that make huge profits and pay the dividend to their shareholders but pay no/minimal tax under the normal provisions of the Income Tax Act, by taking advantage of the various deductions, and exemptions allowed under the Act.
 But with the introduction of MAT, the companies have to pay a fixed percentage of their profits as Minimum Alternate Tax.
 MAT is applicable to all companies including foreign companies.

 MAT is calculated under Section 115JB of the Income-tax Act.
 Every company should pay higher of the tax calculated under the following two provisions: